Where is Soul & Surf Portugal?

 What food can I expect?

-We can cater for all diets here at Soul & Surf, all we ask is you let us know in advance and talk to us to make sure we get it right for you.
+We can cater for most diets here at Soul & Surf, all we ask is you let us know in advance and talk to us to make sure we get it right for you.
 Meals are light, but packed with sunshine and nutrition to set you up for (and then refuel you) after days spent in the ocean and on the yoga mat.
 We also have snacks on site too for helping to keep you topped up.

 What else is there to do?